yearn/contract-address-registry/README.md

-# contract-address-registry
+# Yearn Contract Address Registry
 A registry for the addresses of deployed Yearn contracts.
+Useful for multisig actions.